jaxxa/JaxxaRimworldReleaseCollection/README.md

 # JaxxaRimworldReleaseCollection

-This contains release versions of my releases for Rimweorld that can be downloaded in a single package.
+This contains release versions of my releases for Rimworld that can be downloaded in a single package.

 # ChangeLog:

+2018-01-07
+* ED-OmniGel_0.18.0.0

+2018-01-05
+* ED-EnhancedOptions_0.18.0.1

 2017-12-24
 * ED-EnhancedOptions_0.18.0.0